 How to find the right people then?
 Two useful tips:

 Tip 1: If you are already doing content marketing and sharing helpful content, get started by promoting the content to your target audience.
 And here comes the critical part: add a call-to-action at the end of the article and give away something useful that is closely related to the topic.
 Simply asking the reader to subscribe to your newsletter is too generic – you'll need to provide additional value aligned to the piece of content.
 It can be a whitepaper, a checklist how to get started or signing up for a webinar.
 Now you are not just gathering emails, but you already know that these people are interested in a specific topic.
 Brian Dean from Backlinko calls this content upgrade.

 Tip 2: Ask people to share their experiences of using your product on social channels.
 Don’t just ask them to participate in a competition and post a silly image or comment.
 Ask them to provide product feedback or ideas how others can use the product too.
 That will give you a list of people who engaged in your services, and in addition to the fact that they’ve shared their authentic experience to their friends, you’ll be able to use the data to identify the most influential and active participants.
-Social media aggregator tools like Flockler both help you to gather the content and identify the most engaged customers.
+Social media aggregator tools both help you to gather the content and identify the most engaged customers.